andyburke/node-storehouse/README.md

 ## That's great, but how do I generate a signature without leaking my secret key?

 Good question!
-Silo is mostly intended to be used as a part of an existing web infrastructure where you already have some kind of web service running.
+Storehouse is mostly intended to be used as a part of an existing web infrastructure where you already have some kind of web service running.

 In that service, you should expose a way for a user to obtain a signature for a file they'd like to upload.
 In that case, you can verify they have permission to upload and you can keep your secret key secret.
 Here's an example of how you might usually handle a file upload in this way: